-A lot of fun can be had when we practice, so long as it’s kept “in between.”
-The pressure valve can and should be opened, allowing for release of mental and physical tension, but the lines should not be blurred so that training time becomes playing time.
+A lot of fun can be had when we practice, so long as it’s kept in the appropriate space.
+The pressure valve of training with intent can and should be opened, allowing for release of mental and physical tension, but the lines should not be blurred between training time becomes playing time.

 The guns and blades don’t come out.
 We can joke and be physical, but we don’t try to disarm each other when going to lunch, or start an impromptu grappling match by jumping on a partner’s back during a break.
 There is no wink and nod and “watch this!” going on….